2020 Oaxaca earthquake: Damage

 Widespread damage was reported from Oaxaca, with over 8,000 houses affected across 145 of the state's 570 municipalities.
 Other damaged structures included 213 schools, 15 health centers, three hospitals, 7 bridges and 25 sections of state highways.
 Streets and buildings were also shaken in Mexico City, and damage was observed in at least 14 buildings across the city, including the collapse of a single floor residence and 3 buildings already seriously damaged by the 2017 Puebla earthquake.
-Oaxaca’s governor said that there were around 500 houses that have been damages by the earthquake.
+Oaxaca's governor said that there were around 500 houses that have been damage by the earthquake.
 Also an archeological museum and a few schools were affected by the earthquake.
-They estimate the total cost in damages is around 100 million.
+They estimate the total cost in damage is around 100 million.
 Houses were scarred by wide cracks across walls and residents sought to clear debris from the streets.
 Experts said that its location off the coast helps explain the relatively limited damage.